 Sharing the plan widely to make sure everyone has access to it is great in principle.
 The challenge comes when there is sensitive information in the plan that some people just shouldn’t see.
 Paper documents with sensitive information on them are a major security risk.
 There is even greater risk when documents are stored in the trunk of a manager’s vehicle or, a home filing cabinet.

 Shield’s team-based permissions take care of BCP headache number 3 by granting access to just the parts of the plan that are relevant to the team the user is on.
 You can be confident that members of the Facilities team are not seeing important payroll information or that your Board of Director’s contact information isn’t being viewed by your Sales team.

 #4 Giving auditors and senior management the access they need.

 Restricted access is great for the recovery teams in an organization.
 However, there are always a handful of people that want/need to see EVERYTHING.
 Senior management may want to see the full plan so they can sign off on the content.
 You may also have auditors that need to see the whole plan to verify that you’re meeting their requirements.

 To address headache number 4, Shield has an auditor level of access that allows users to see all content for all teams in the plan but does not permit them to edit anything.
 Auditors and senior management can see what they need without the concern that they will change something they shouldn’t.
 Of course, for a select few, there is also Administrator access.
 This role full access to read all sections of the plan, make changes to the content, and grant and revoke access.

-UPDATE: Since this blog post was written, we have released a FREE Shield for all to use.
-Click here to see what it can do for you.
+Check out our FREE Shield to see what it can do for you.